Chile Lakes Region Passions and Activities

 The Lakes Region of Chile is perhaps the most beautiful area in the world.
 The town of Puerto Montt is the access point to this wonderful

-you talk you) natural lake in South America, and it's impressive.
-Small towns, many of which incorporate the word "Puerto" in their names,
+largest, depending who you talk you) natural lake in South America, and it's impressive.
+Small towns, many of which incorporate the word "Puerto" in their names, surround it.
+For

 Our base of operations, the Yan Kee Way Lodge resort, was very central to all the area activities.
 The most difficult decision was which area activities to enjoy!

 what time of the year, you can drive to the visitors' center where you can find a restaurant and a small gift shop.
 Ski lifts on the snow cap remain open year round at the top.
-During
+During the

 At any other time, taking the lift up to the top will give visitors the most beautiful scenic view of Llanquihue and the entire lakeshore.
 It can rain here, but just wait a

 dissipate.
 The view is absolutely breathtaking.
 Hikers are often taken to the top and then hike down to the bottom, enjoying the changing scenery from snow-covered trails at the

 top to the rich black volcanic soil halfway down to black volcanic sand at the edge of the lake.